KingDarBoja/ngrid-angular-20/dev_docs/tsconfig.md

 # TSConfig Paths setup

-The `paths` in this project are set to reflect the real life usage of the library with the `@pebula` scope.
+The `paths` in this project are set to reflect the real life usage of the library with the `@perbula` scope.

 The basic structure for all libraries is: